-After you have entered the "search text" and "field" search criteria, select the category of mark in the "category" section.
+After you have entered the search text and field search criteria, you can select a category of mark in the "Category" section.
 You can choose from:

-- "trademarks", including certification marks, distinguishing guise, specific mark, standardization mark or union label;
+- "trademarks", includes certification marks, distinguishing guise, specific mark, standardization mark or union label;

-- prohibited/official marks (section 9) consisting of official mark, prohibited mark, flag, official sign or hallmark, armorial bearing, abbreviation of name, name, arms, crest or emblem;
+- "prohibited/official marks (section 9)" consisting of official marks, prohibited marks, flags, official signs or hallmarks, armorial bearings, abbreviation of names, names, arms, crests or emblems;

 - "other marks" consisting of marks protected by federal act of incorporation or marks protected by An Act respecting the Royal Canadian Legion.

-Please see the section Category of mark for more details in this regard.
+Please see the section Category of mark for more details.

 Select type of trademark

-This section allows you to search the different types of trademarks that can apply to an application.
+The “Type” section allows you to search the different types of trademarks.
 You may select any of these types to limit your search to only one or many types by choosing the type of mark in the "type" section.
 However, to conduct a thorough search, choose ALL only as your choice.